-The dictionary defines 'method' as a way of doing things.
+The dictionary defines a method as a way of doing things.
 Methods deal with the 'how' of teaching.
-Methodology indicates the sequence to be followed in a language task/activity and the role of the learners and teachers in this sequence.
+Methodology indicates the sequence to be followed in a language task/activity and the role of the learners and the teacher in this sequence.
 A method can be said to include three components.

-- i.
-Approach
+- i) Approach

-- ii.
-Design
+- ii) Design

-- iii.
-Procedure
+- iii) Procedure

+4.2.
 Major Components of a Method

-(i) Approach
+i) Approach